Ang254/Cloud-Projects/Cloud/3-Tier-Highly-Available-Architecture/README.md

 ---
 # Results
-1.Able to access the app server, appserver2 and database server from the bastion host
+1. Able to access the app server, appserver2 and database server from the bastion host

 ![Jump to Database server from Bastion host](screenshots/jumptoAppserver2.png)

-2.Ping test also confirms reachability of the servers from the bastion host
+2. Ping test also confirms reachability of the servers from the bastion host

 ![Ping test from bastion host to App server](screenshots/pingAppServer.png)

+# Challenges Faced
+# Challenge 1: Database Access Issue on Amazon Linux 2023
+While configuring the Application Tier EC2 instance, installing the MySQL client using: sudo yum install mysql resulted in an error.

+Amazon Linux 2023 does not use yum as its default package manager.
+Instead, it uses dnf.
+Because of this, the required MySQL client package could not be installed using the expected command.

+Solution
+Installed the MariaDB client using the correct package manager: sudo dnf install mariadb105
+After installation, successfully connected to the RDS instance using: mysql -h <RDS-endpoint> -u <username> -p
+This resolved the database connectivity issue.

+Key Learning
+Amazon Linux 2023 uses dnf instead of yum
+Always verify the operating system version before installing packages

+# Challenge 2: AWS Free Tier Limitation – Multi-AZ RDS
+The architecture design required a Multi-AZ RDS deployment to achieve full high availability in the Data Tier.
+However, AWS Free Tier does not support Multi-AZ RDS instances.
+Enabling Multi-AZ requires a paid database instance.
+Due to Free Tier constraints:
+Only Single-AZ RDS could be deployed
+True database-level high availability could not be fully implemented

+Key Learning
+Free Tier is suitable for learning but has architectural limitations Production-grade high availability requires Multi-AZ database deployment Budget constraints must be considered during architecture design

+---
 # High Availability Features

 - Multi-AZ Deployment